But first, let’s talk about money.

 Napoli pizza is nothing like that.
 Instead of experimenting with crazy toppings, Napoli pizza sticks to the traditional art of pizza-making.
 Lots of chefs went to Naples, the birthplace of pizza, to study pizza-making, the classic way.
 Even though the most of the ingredients are quite simple (tomato, cheese, and basil), the taste is out of this world.

 It tastes ten folds better than any pizza you’d find on Indonesia.
 Even if Italian chefs cook it here, it would taste different.
-The ingredients make the pizza.
+Aside from the skill, the ingredients make the pizza.
 We can’t get the fresh authentic ingredients.

 Really, you should taste authentic Italian pizza at least once before you die.
 That’s how good it is.

 The pizza place you should not miss: L’ Antica Pizzeria da Michele (It’s from Naples, the one from Eat Pray Love.
 The restaurants have branches in Rome.
 We ate the one near Trevi Fountain).

 Mostly, we ate pizzas, however, we couldn’t forget about one pasta: Pomodoro Ravioli from Osteria de Fortunata.